Stefanbracke/gigaQNAP/README.md

-# gigaQNAP Magnet Link Handler Chrome Extension
+# gigaQNAP - A smart Magnet Link Handler Chrome Extension

 A Chrome extension that provides right-click context menu options for magnet links, allowing you to send them directly to specific directories on your QNAP NAS Download Station or copy them to clipboard.